tellurianinteractive/Tellurian.Trains.ClockPulseService/README.md

 To run the app locally, see [available deployments](https://1drv.ms/f/s!AtjQMqeBcCjfkrkqVoRqBs5BIzpQiw?e=TvT6Bi).
 Select a folder and click download.
 It will be downloaded as a ZIP-file.
 Unzip and transfer to the computer you will run it on.

-### Some Experiences
+### Working Solution
 During March 2022, I started to make [Clock Pulse Service](https://github.com/fjallemark/ClockPulseService) for polling the [clock API](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/wiki/API-Guidelines) and generate data about pulses to send.
 I also bought a [RPi Relay Board](https://www.waveshare.com/wiki/RPi_Relay_Board) and mounted it om my old Raspberry Pi 2.
-Then I wrote an implementation of [IPulseSink](https://github.com/fjallemark/ClockPulseService/blob/master/Service/RpiRelayBoardPulseSink.cs) for that relay board, and have now run it on the Raspberry Pi to test it out, and after some adjustments, it seems to work as expected.
+Then I wrote an implementation of [IPulseSink](https://github.com/fjallemark/ClockPulseService/blob/master/Service/RpiRelayBoardPulseSink.cs) for that relay board, and had it to run on the Raspberry Pi to test it out, and after some adjustments, it seems to work as expected.

-With the software, it is also possible to directly use the I/O-pins on the Raspberry Pi without the relay board.
-This is fine if another device controlling the clock only needs low current I/O.